 Source Use Note Airbus SE Aircraft imports Airbus SE publishes aircraft delivery information used to estimate aircraft imports that are not collected by U.S. Customs and Border Protection.
-Airfinance Journal Aircraft imports Airfinance Journal is a private source that provides delivery information to estimate aircraft imports that are not collected by U.S. Customs and Border Protection.
 Bureau of Economic Analysis (BEA) quarterly, annual, and benchmark surveys on international trade in services (1) Fuel exports and imports and (2) net exports of goods under merchanting BEA's surveys used include (1) surveys of transport services and (2) surveys of international transactions in selected services and intellectual property.
 See chapters 3 and 12 for more information on these surveys.
 Federal Reserve Bank of New York Nonmonetary gold exports and imports IHS Markit Fuel exports and imports IHS Markit is a private source that provides data on ocean vessels.
 Planespotters.net Aircraft imports Planespotters.net publishes aircraft delivery information used to estimate aircraft imports that are not collected by U.S. Customs and Border Protection.
 Statistics Canada Mail order exports to Canada and imports of locomotives and railcars from Canada United Nations International Trade Statistics Database (UN Comtrade) Electric energy exports to and imports from Mexico and imports of locomotives and railcars from Mexico and Canada U.S. Department of Commerce, U.S. Census Bureau, Automated Commercial Environment (ACE) Goods exports for all countries except Canada and goods imports for all countries As required by law, exporters and importers or their agents file customs declarations with U.S. Customs and Border Protection through ACE.
 The Census Bureau compiles these data and provides them to BEA through a Memorandum of Understanding.
 Data on goods exports and imports by water are also used to estimate fuel procured in ports by nonresident ocean carriers.
 U.S. Department of Commerce, U.S. Census Bureau, U.SCanada Data Exchange Exports to Canada For statistics on exports to Canada, the United States substitutes Canadian statistics on imports from the United States in accordance with a 1987 Memorandum of Understanding signed by the Census Bureau, U.S. Customs and Border Protection, Canada Border Services Agency, and Statistics Canada.
 Similarly, under this Memorandum of Understanding, Canada substitutes U.S. imports from Canada for Canadian exports to the United States.
-U.S. Department of Defense Goods purchased abroad by U.S. military agencies U.S. government operating agencies submit data quarterly under Office of Management and Budget Statistical Directive No. 19.
+U.S. Department of Defense Goods purchased abroad by U.S. military agencies and exports of military goods through grant programs U.S. government operating agencies submit data quarterly under Office of Management and Budget Statistical Directive No. 19.
 U.S. Department of Homeland Security, U.S. Customs and Border Protection (CBP) Fuel exports and imports CBP provides data on ocean vessels that are used to estimate fuel procured in ports by nonresident ocean carriers.
-U.S. Postal Service Exports of private parcels
+U.S. Department of State Exports of military goods through grant programs U.S. Postal Service Exports of private parcels